Retirement villages compared

 Event fee example

-• If you choose option 1 and buy the £356,000 apartment and sell it in 5 years’ time for £400,000, you would pay an 18% event fee of £72,000.
+• If you choose option 1 and buy a £400,000 apartment and sell it in 5 years’ time for £450,000, you would pay a 24% event fee of £108,000.

-• If you choose option 2 and pay the event fee before you move in, this would be 15% of £356,000, so you would pay an event fee of £53,400.
-This would essentially increase the purchase cost to £409,400.
+• If you choose option 2 and pay the event fee on or before completion, this would be 20% of the purchase price of £400,000, so you would pay an event fee of £80,000.
+This would essentially increase the purchase cost to £480,000.

 Our verdict: With the facilities on offer we would expect this to be a very pleasant place to live.
 But it comes at a big cost.
-However, if you’re looking at non-retirement properties in Maidstone you’ll find apartments on the market that cost significantly less.
+However, if you’re looking at non-retirement properties in Leeds you’ll find apartments on the market that cost significantly less.

 Compare Conveyancing Quotes

 Get instant quotes from regulated and reviewed conveyancing solicitors that cover your area.
+Our customers save on average £490.

 Get conveyancing quotes

-3. Audley Retirement Villages, Scarcroft Park, Leeds, Yorkshire
+4. Audley Retirement Villages, Scarcroft Park, Leeds, Yorkshire

 The properties including cottages are being sold as leasehold properties with a 250 year lease and under the terms of the lease, properties cannot be sublet.
-New build leasehold houses are now fairly uncommon and under proposals in the Leasehold Reform Bill, the sale of leasehold houses is set to be banned – although there are some rare exceptions so perhaps this is one.
-See our guide for the latest updates on Leasehold Reform.

 How much is the service charge?